kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 9: Upgrade to Kubecost 2.0

 You can now upgrade to Kubecost 2.0 using your standard upgrade process.
-If using Helm, it will look something like this:
+If upgrading via Helm, your upgrade command will look like:

 ```sh
 helm upgrade kubecost cost-analyzer --repo https://kubecost.github.io/cost-analyzer/ \